joaomcteixeira/python-project-skeleton/CONTRIBUTING.rst

 Pull Request
 ~~~~~~~~~~~~

-Once you are finished, you can Pull Request you additions to the main repository, and engage with the community.
-Please read the ``PULLREQUEST.rst`` guidelines first, you will see them when you open a PR.
+Once you finished, you can create a pull request to the main
+repository, and engage with the community.

-**Before submitting a Pull Request, verify your development branch passes all tests as** :ref:`described bellow<Uniformed Tests with tox>` **.
-If you are developing new code you should also implement new test cases.**
+**Before submitting a Pull Request, verify your development branch passes all
+tests as** :ref:`described below <Uniformed Tests with tox>` **.
+If you are
+developing new code you should also implement new test cases.**

 Uniformed Tests with tox
 ------------------------

-Thanks to `Tox`_ we can have a unified testing platform where all developers are forced to follow the same rules and, above all, all tests occur in a controlled Python environment.
+Thanks to `Tox`_ we can have a unified testing platform that runs all tests in
+controlled environments and that is reproducible for all developers.
+In other
+words, it is a way to welcome (*force*) all developers to follow the same rules.

-With *Tox*, the testing setup can be defined in a configuration file, the `tox.ini`_, which contains all the operations that are performed during the test phase.
-Therefore, to run the unified test suite, developers just need to execute ``tox``, provided `tox is installed`_ in the Python environment in use.
+The ``tox`` testing setup is defined in a configuration file, the
+`tox.ini`_, which contains all the operations that are performed during the test
+phase.
+Therefore, to run the unified test suite, developers just need to execute
+``tox``, provided `tox is installed`_ in the Python environment in use.

 ::